 Odiel Marshes Birdwatching Half Day

-A half-day Birdwatching Tour Through the Odiel Marshes, one of the most important saltmarshes in Iberia.
+A half-day Odiel Marshes Birding Trip, Andalucía which is leisurely paced available on request, one of the most important saltmarshes in Iberia.
 This leisurely paced trip is a fine introduction to the many resident and migratory bird species that benefit from the saline waters of the estuary.

 The Odiel Marshes are located between Huelva City and Punta Umbria near to the famous Doñana National Park.
 This Biosphere Reserve is the second largest wetland in Huelva province after Doñana, and one of the most important saltmarshes in Western Europe for birdwatching.